MrLightgun/MiSTerSindenDriver/README.md

 ## Known Issues

-Have had reports that the custom kernel might have an issue with some (or all) wifi/BT adapters.
-We are rebuilding the kernel to resolve this.
-So should have this sorted within a couple of days (4th July 2024).
+Custom kernel had an issue with some (or all) wifi/BT adapters, fixed kernel added 5th July 2024.

 ## Special thanks